sgravrock/jasmine.github.io/_faq/async/010-mixed-style.md

 ```

 Just like in the first scenario, the problem with this spec is that it signals
-completion in two different ways: By settling (resolving or rejecting) the
+completion in two different ways: by settling (resolving or rejecting) the
 implicitly returned promise, and by calling the `done` callback.
 This mirrors
 a potential design problem with the `DataLoader` class.
 Usually people write
 specs like this because the code under test can't be relied upon to signal